tonycharles377/odin-recipes/README.md

 # odin-recipes
-this is a course-work project.
+this is my first coursework project in The Odin Project curriculum.
-I'll be applaying HTML knowledge to build a recipe.
+I'll be applying basic HTML and CSS knowledge to build a recipe website.